Gavin-Sun555/Hotel-Management-System/README.md

 # Hotel Management System Beta 0.0.1 (2018-07-18)

 ## About
-This is my first C course project of the course VE101 as a freshman student at Shanghai Jiao Tong University.
+This is my first C course project of the course VE101 as a freshman student at [University of Michigan-Shanghai Jiao Tong University Joint Institute](http://umji.sjtu.edu.cn/).
 It is a course designed for new engineers to design simple algorithms and understand the main concepts of programming.
 To be honest, the code style of this project is not good and there are countless bugs and perhaps some memory leaks in this project.
 It is posted to record the starting point of my coding career.
 Future modifications may be made.
 Following is the original readme wrote at that time.
 I transfer the original txt file into markdown to make it easier to read.
 There are many redundent descrptions, which I will fix later.

 ## Basic Information